The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Schedule and Staffing:

-¨ Weekends, Friday-Sunday 11 am to 5 pm from May 16th through June 22nd
+¨ Weekends, Friday-Sunday 11 am to 5 pm from May 15th through June 21st.
+Also open on Memorial Day

-In addition, one shanty will be reserved to accommodate an artist on a monthly basis; two shanties will feature artists who will occupy the shanty for the entire season.
+In addition, shanties may accommodate an artist on a monthly basis or will feature artists for the entire season.

 License fee schedule for full season artists:

-Once approved through the jury process, full payment for May/June is due with the signed contract; monthly rent is due on the first of each month for July, August and September.
+Once approved through the jury process, full payment for May/June is due with the signed contract; balance due dates are included in contract agreement.
+Monthly artist rent is due on the first of each month for July, August and September.

 License fee schedule for rotating artists: